Xunnamius/msft-todo-backup/README.md

 > For a full list of available commands and flags, use
 > `msft-todo-backup --help`.

-Before using `msft-todo-backup`, you'll have to acquire a Microsoft Graph client ID and secret:
+Before using `msft-todo-backup`, you'll have to acquire a Microsoft Graph tenant (directory) and client (application) ID:

-1. [Create a new app registration][1] associated with the (likely personal) account that has your task lists.
+1. [Create a free new app registration][1] by clicking "New registration".
+   Select "Only associate the new app with your personal account".
+Name the application "msft-todo-backup".
+For _Supported account types_ you must select "Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)".
 No redirect URI should be configured.
-   Microsoft has more detailed instructions [here][2].
-Copy the Application (client) ID and Directory (tenant) ID when done.
+Click "Register".
+Once you're taken to your app's dashboard, copy the Application (client) ID and Directory (tenant) ID.

+   > Microsoft has more detailed instructions on setting up a new app
+   > registration [here][2].

 2. Once the new app registration is created, it must be configured.
-Using the sidebar, click "API permissions" > "Add a permission" > "Microsoft Graph" > scroll down to "Tasks," click it, and ensure "Tasks.ReadWrite" is checked.
+Using the sidebar, click "Authentication" > scroll down to _Advanced settings_ and set _Allow public client flows_ to "Yes".
+Click "Save".
-   Click "Add permissions" afterwards.

-3. Using the same sidebar, click "Certificates & secrets" > "New client secret" > give it whatever expiration date makes sense.
-Click "Add" afterwards.
-Make sure to copy the value immediately after creating the client secret because once you navigate away from the page it will be gone forever.

-4. Register your app authentication information with the CLI tool by running `msft-todo-backup authenticate`.
-You'll have to provide the Application ID, Client secret, and Directory ID.
-It will be saved to `~/msft-todo-backups/auth.json`.
+3. Register your app IDs with the CLI tool by running `msft-todo-backup authenticate`.
+You'll have to provide the Application ID and Directory ID, after which you'll be presented with instructions on how to link up with your Microsoft account using the device login flow.
+The IDs will be saved to `~/msft-todo-backups/auth.json` while your sensitive account access tokens will be encrypted and stored elsewhere.

-Note that, once the client secret expires, you'll have to create a new one and rerun `msft-todo-backup authenticate` before further backups can be created.
+Note that, if you do not run msft-todo-backup anywhere 30 to 90 days after authenticating (or if you revoke access to the msft-todo-backup app from your Microsoft account), your access/refresh tokens may expire.
+If this happens, just rerun `msft-todo-backup authenticate`.

-This step is necessary because interacting with the Microsoft Graph API to backup your tasks can be an intensive and data-heavy process, especially if you have a lot of files attached to your tasks, so creating a shared API service would quickly run into throttling and bandwidth limit issues.
+> Manually registering a new application is necessary because interacting with
+> the Microsoft Graph API to backup your tasks can be an intensive and
+> data-heavy process, especially if you have a lot of files attached to your
+> tasks.
+Hence, creating a shared API service would quickly run into throttling
+> and bandwidth limit issues.

 ### Backing up Lists